vron7/Aha-s/README.md

 			console.log(self) // returns obj - wohoo workaround
 			// b goes out to its lexical environment to find self }
-		// arrow function preserver the context of this var c = () => {
+		// arrow function preserve the context of this var c = () => {
 			console.log(this) // returns obj
 		}